dianabenavidesp/PhDProject/L3SVM/README.md

 Download the .jar executable file for L3SVM (l3svm.jar) and AccGenSVM (accgensvm.jar).

 First, run AccGenSVM with your selected parameters.
-Two files, names transfer_log.txt and transfer_log_final.txt will be generated as a result of transferring forward selectively, in the same directory where you run AccGenSVM.
+Two files, named transfer_log.txt and transfer_log_final.txt will be generated as a result of transferring forward selectively, in the same directory where you run AccGenSVM.
 You will need transfer_log_final.txt for using L3SVM.

 Then run L3SVM.jar with your selected parameters.